-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space.

-Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check for tightness.

 17.3 Adding engine oil

 Too little engine oil or poor-quality engine oil will result in premature wear of the engine.